coffee2code/remember-me-controls/README.md

 A plugin for WordPress that allows having "Remember Me" checked by default on the login form and for configuring how long a login is remembered.
 Or disable the feature altogether.

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/remember-me-controls/

 ## Installation